-We are very excited to open entries to our inaugural Feminartsy Fiction & Memoir Prize for women writers.
+We are very excited to announce the winners of our inaugural Fiction and Memoir Prize:

 Biff Ward is author of the award-winning memoir In My Mother’s Hands (2014), which was short-listed for the Western Australian Premier’s Book Awards for Non-fiction 2016; short-listed for the NSW Premier’s Douglas Stewart Award for Non-fiction 2015; long-listed for The Stella Prize 2015; and awarded a Canberra Critics’ Circle Award for 2014.
 Biff is also the author of the seminal feminist book Father-Daughter Rape, and is currently working on a memoir about her relationship to the Vietnam War.

 Biff says, ‘Things We Cannot Say is about a family mired in grief, and is constructed as a series of gripping vignettes told through the eyes of a daughter.
 Psychologically insightful and brilliantly written, every word is honed to a consistently perfect pitch.’

 Highly Commended: Shu-Ling Chua, Don’t (F*cking) Ask Me Where I’m From, Please

 Biff says, ‘An impassioned and startling rendition of how the deadening amalgam of racism and sexism congeals around young Asian woman – this universal truth brilliantly evoked in the particular.’